Harem: Qajar Iran

-The women of the harem were responsible for everything inside the harem quarters, but the harem was guarded from the other parts of the palace (biruni) by the eunuchs, who together with visits from relatives, physicians and tailors served as links to the outside world for the women; the women were not allowed to leave the harem themselves.
+The women of the harem were responsible for everything inside the harem quarters, but the harem was guarded from the other parts of the palace by the eunuchs, who together with visits from relatives, physicians and tailors served as links to the outside world for the women; the women were not allowed to leave the harem themselves.

 The harem women had daily entertainments such as music, dance, theatrical performances and games.
 They studied the arts, calligraphy and poetry, and entertained themselves and the shah with music, dance and singing, and by reciting verses and telling stories, which the shah enjoyed at bedtime.
-The harem had its own theatre where passion plays (taʿzia) were performed, and one of the shah's wives was the custodian of all the paraphernalia and props.
+The harem had its own theatre where passion plays were performed, and one of the shah's wives was the custodian of all the paraphernalia and props.
 Toward the end of the Qajar dynasty, foreign tutors were allowed into the harem.

-Inside the harem, women performed religious functions such as rawża-ḵᵛāni (the commemoration of the martyrdom of Imam Ḥosayn at Karbalā); they preached from the pulpit on the day of ʿĀšurā (q.v., the 10th of Moḥarram) and directed the ritual of sina-zadan (beating of the chest).
+Inside the harem, women performed religious functions such as (the commemoration of the martyrdom of Imam Ḥosayn at Karbalā); they preached from the pulpit on the day of ʿĀšurā (q.v., the 10th of Moḥarram) and directed the ritual of (beating of the chest).

 The Qajar harem also had the political influence and intrigues common in royal harems.
-Until a regulated succession to the throne was established by Nāṣer-al-Din Shah (r.
+Until a regulated succession to the throne was established by Naser al-Din Shah Qajar (r.
 1848–1896), the harem was a place of intense struggle by mothers of potential heirs to have their own sons elected to the throne, as well as having material benefits for themselves, higher ranks for members of their own families, or precedence for their own children.
-Nāṣer-al-Din Shah's mother, Jahān Ḵānom Mahd-e ʿOlyā, wielded a major influence that secured his own succession and the dismissal and subsequent assassination in of Prime Minister Mirzā Taqi Khan Amir Kabir.
-Nāṣer-al-Din Shah's favorite wife Anis-al-Dawla brought about the dismissal of the Premier Mirza Hosein Khan Moshir od-Dowleh in 1873.
+Naser al-Din Shah's mother, Malek Jahan Khanom, wielded a major influence that secured his own succession and the dismissal and subsequent assassination in of Prime Minister Amir Kabir.
+Naser al-Din Shah's favorite wife, Anis al-Dawla, brought about the dismissal of the Premier Mirza Hosein Khan Sepahsalar in 1873.
 Both Persian policymakers as well as foreign diplomats, therefore, sought support within the royal harem.